arndom/pic-placeholder/README.md

 }
 ```

-- After that is done click the upload button and upload the `images` folder from the `unsplash-images-json`project directory.
+- After that is done click, the upload button and upload the `images` folder from the `unsplash-images-json`project directory.
 - Now all images should be publicly readable. **NB**: remeber to store the S3 url for later (you can always come back and get it).

 #### Use Redis to store the JSON files